lmmx/page-dewarp/README.md

 Improvements on the original include:

 - [x] Banished Python 2
+- [ ] Command line interface
-- [ ] Add both batched mode and input directory input mode (plus other command line flags)
+  - Both batched mode and input directory input mode
+  - Alterable debug level
+  - ...
 - [x] Repackage for pip installation
 - [ ] Refactor with modules and classes
 - [ ] Speed up the optimisation
+  - Multiprocessing on CPU
+  - Optional interface to use Gpufit on GPU

 ## Requirements